outlyer-net/docker-public-ip-monitor/README.md

 Keep a record of your public IP address over time.
 \
 This is a multiarch image, with 32 and 64 bit support on PC and ARM.
+\
+**NOTE** I'm still experimenting with the format of the log, using this image at this time can lead to unexpected changes in behaviour between updates.

 [![Image Size](https://images.microbadger.com/badges/image/outlyernet/public-ip-monitor.svg)][microbadger]